 The Schiller FRED PA-1 has a 10 year warranty and the longest in the industry.

-When looking to purchase a defibrillator, there may be lower cost AED’s on the market, but their warranties and battery/electrode lives will reflect this.
+When looking to purchase an AED, there may be lower cost AED’s on the market, but their warranties and battery/electrode lives will reflect this.
 Ensure your research your defibrillator before purchasing.

 I can’t afford an upfront cost, can I pay in instalments?

 Cardiac Defibrillators offer an Interest Free Payment Plan for anyone and everyone.
-Whether you’re a business or buying for personal reasons, we’ve tried to make defibrillators accessible to as many people as possible.
+Whether you’re a business or buying for personal reasons, we’ve tried to make AED’s accessible to as many people as possible.